 THOMAS: Two hours and 12 minutes.

 WISE: I thought it was longer.
 Then we took it out again for another screening.
 We had cut some and re-arranged things.
 We took it to Pasadena and it played a little better but still not acceptable.
 There were still some bad laughs and walkouts, so we had to cut it again.
 We cut out the scenes with Aggie Moorehead where they were laughing at her over-the-top performance.
 We had cut it three times.
 Consequently, we did cut about 35 or 40 minutes of the original film and we had to make two or three or four bridge scenes to tie it together and a new ending was shot.
 The third time we took it to Inglewood.
 Then after the fourth preview when there was a new ending put on we took it to Long Beach.
 When we screened it the fourth time after making all these changes – we finally had a preview that an audience seemed to sit for.
 There were no walk-outs.
 They sat for it, and they didn’t walk out.
 There were no bad laughs.
 We now had a version that would play for an audience.
-At least not walk out and didn’t get any bad laughs.
-Because everything seemed to play all right that was the picture and that’s the way the picture went out to theaters.
+At least not walk out on and it didn’t get any bad laughs.
+Because everything seemed to play all right that was the picture and that’s the way the picture went out to theaters and that’s the picture you will see today.
 Well, I’m sorry about that because I was involved in all the cuts and it’s too bad because it was a marvelous film at its full length, but the audience couldn’t stand it.
 I would have to say this; from a purely artistic point of view – purely – that it was probably a better film in its entirety looking at it from a film buff stand point.
 I don’t think there is any question of that.
 But we were faced with the realities of the other part of it.
 But it was one of those circumstance that couldn’t be helped.
 Welles was not up here when we previewed the film but I can say that all of us did the very best job we could with the problem.
 I feel all of us tried to keep the best of Welles’ concept and still lick the problem while retaining every bit of the feeling and the quality of what Orson was trying to do.

 THOMAS: It was Freddie Fleck who directed the new ending.